 Of the twenty-four firefly species in Massachusetts, there are three that flash.
 Yes, you read right, not all firefly species have little flashbulbs on their bottoms; only three (that we know of thus far) do.
 So that firefly-looking insect you saw during the day earlier this spring was probably the Winter Firefly.

 A firefly, also known as a lightning bug, is neither a fly nor a bug but a beetle.
 To get to know this order of insects look for the tough front wings that meet in a straight line down their back.
 A pair of thinner wings is kept folded under the top pair when this creature is not flying.
 Like all insects, fireflies have three main body parts: the head, thorax, and abdomen.
 Being an insect they also have six legs and antennae.
 Those that have the light-emitting organs on the lower parts of their abdomen are able to flash because of a chemical reaction called bioluminescence.
 Ever bite down on a Wintergreen Lifesaver candy and seen that spark in the dark?
-Same concept; a chemical reaction takes place that creates this “cool light”.
+Similar concept though triboluminescence is an optical phenomenon caused by a mechanical reaction in which light is generated when a material – such as sugar – is crushed (certain materials could also be pulled apart, ripped, scratched, or rubbed to create that spark), whereas bioluminescence is a chemical reaction taking place that creates a “cool light”.
 Cool, huh?

 Each flashing firefly has its own language, or secret code, to communicate with others of its kind.
 We used to understand that each firefly was just out there flashing to find a mate.
 We now are learning that it is not just same specie partners that are attempting to match up to mate and make more fireflies.
 There is also intrigue taking place in those bushes out back.